Home / Blog - Advice / Can You Lay Composite Decking Over An Existing Wooden Deck?

 lay composite decking

-Tip #3 – Always use NeoTimber® joist tape when planning a composite decking installation on top of a timber subframe.
-Whilst we generally recommend opting for composite joists or plastic lumber subframes over timber subframes, we understand that sometimes it is cheaper and easier to lay composite decking onto your pre-existing or newly laid timber subframe.
-Joist tape will protect your timber joists and provides users with that peace of mind by providing a completely waterproof seal on the surface of the joists.
-Without joist tape – your timber subframe can result in significant deck frame weathering, resulting in rot.
+Tip #3Always use NeoTimber® joist tape when planning a composite decking installation on top of a timber subframe.
+While we generally recommend opting for composite joists or plastic lumber subframes over timber subframes, we understand that sometimes it’s budget-friendly to lay composite decking onto your pre-existing or newly laid timber subframe.
+Joist tape will protect your timber joists and provide you with the reassurance that you have waterproof seal on the surface of your joists.
+Without joist tape, your timber subframe will eventually face significant weathering and rot

 Looking for more installation help?
 Check out our installation guide to help with the laying of your composite decking.